 The Food Pantry offers non-perishable items such as canned soup and vegetables, in addition to frozen items such as meat and prepared meals.
 Dependent upon the season and donations, fresh items, such as vegetables and herbs from the People’s Garden are available.

-The Pantry seeks to meet the needs of the student population, such as culturally diverse and relevant options.
-Food is healing and food is culture, want to make students feel at home, meet dietary and cultural needs.
+The Pantry seeks to meet the needs of the student population with culturally diverse and relevant options.
+Food is healing and food is culture.
+We want to make students feel at home by meeting their dietary and cultural needs.

 Our new temporary home from July 2020 until further notice, is located on the Main Campus in The Globe, International Student Lounge, main floor.
 We offer the same confidential environment in a larger and better equipped area to serve your food needs.

-We will be open Tuesdays 1 – 7pm and Fridays from 11 – 4 pm, where our Food Pantry Team will be available to assist you.
+We will be open on Monday, Wednesday and Saturday from 11 a.m. to 6 p.m. where our Food Pantry Team will be available to assist you.

-Due to the ongoing pandemic there have been some changes made to the AUSU Food Pantry operations.
-These changes are made to ensure the safety of our students and community members accessing this service, and must be followed.
-The Food Pantry is currently operating on an appointment system and using curbside pickup.
 Appointments can be made by booking through this form.
-Pickup will be curbside and you must make an appointment in advance.
 If you cannot attend please cancel it on the calendar.
 It is very important to put specific requests and dietary needs when you book your appointment so we can prepare your items as best as possible.
 Please note that no items are guaranteed, however, you can always email us in advance to see if we have the items you require.